Chapter 2. Upgrading to Red Hat Ansible Automation Platform 2.5

 Ansible Automation Platform 2.5 supports upgrades from Ansible Automation Platform 2.4 environments for all components, with the exception of Event-Driven Ansible.
 You can also configure a mixed environment with Event-Driven Ansible from 2.5 connected to a legacy 2.4 cluster.
 Combining install methods (OCP, RPM, Containerized) within such a topology is not supported by Ansible Automation Platform.

-If you are running the 2.4 version of Event-Driven Ansible in production, before you upgrade, contact Red Hat support or your account represenative for more information on how to move to Ansible Automation Platform 2.5.
+If you are running the 2.4 version of Event-Driven Ansible in production, before you upgrade, contact Red Hat support or your account representative for more information on how to move to Ansible Automation Platform 2.5.

 Supported topologies described in this document assume that: